gallenc/opennms-paxexam/misc-examples/karaf-camel/karaf-camel-example/README.md

 This example shows how a simple [Apache Camel 3](https://camel.apache.org/) application can be packaged as a plugin and tested using paxexam in both a stand alone Karaf container and also within OpenNMS.

+An introductory video describing this project is available at [OpenNMS PaxExam Karaf Camel 3 Test](https://youtu.be/lEFQ2GH2pR0)

 ## Motivation

 The motivation for this example is that Camel 3 provides a lot of [components](https://camel.apache.org/components/3.20.x/index.html) which could be used to significantly speed up the delivery of OpenNMS integration plugins.